José Pérez Colmenares

 The Venezuelan team prevailed in six of its seven games, with the only defeat coming to Dominican Republic, before facing the undefeated Cubans in the last game of the schedule.
 Venezuela closed the tournament with a 4–1 victory over Cuba, a disappointing final for 30,000 people gathered at La Tropical Stadium in Havana.
 With both clubs tied at 7–1 after more than two weeks of play, the visitors to settle proudly for the result.
-Nevertheless, the overconfidents Cubans insisted on an extra playoff game, which was played on October 28, 1941.
+Nevertheless, the overconfident Cubans insisted on an extra playoff game, which was played on October 28, 1941.
 As a result, Daniel Canónico won a pitching duel with Connie Marrero and defeated the Cuban squad by a score of 3–1.
 This was the first Venezuelan baseball team to win an international tournament, where Pérez drove in five runs and scored 11 times, while hitting a .275 batting average in the nine contests.

 Following his productive performance in the World Cup, Pérez joined the debuting Cervecería Caracas club during the 1942–43 and 1943–44 First Division tournaments.
 He won the batting title in his second season for Cervecería, hitting a .456 average in 18 games.
 He also led the league in hits (31) and runs batted in (13), during what turned out to be his last baseball appearance.

 Shortly after finishing the 1943–44 season, Pérez died in a plane crash in Barcelona, Anzoátegui, just eleven days after his 30th birthday.

 The Estadio José Pérez Colmenares, named after him, is a multi-purpose stadium located in Maracay, Aragua.
 Opened in 1969, the stadium holds 12,650 people and serves as the home of the Tigres de Aragua club of the Venezuelan Professional Baseball League.